hdtodd/WeatherStation/doc/WS-PO.md

 1. Enters a loop in which it continuously performs the following steps.
 	1. Periodically (default 1 minute) updates weather information on the TFT display attached to the Arduino, if there is one.
 	1. Looks for a command string coming over the USB serial port from the controlling device or person.
 	1. In response to commands, performs the appropriate action, perhaps with text response back to the controlling device/person over the USB serial port.
-The most common command operation would be "sample", which causes WP to sample the data from each of the sensors; update the display (if there is one); and, if it has been requested to do so, report the sampled data with date-time stamp in the appropriate format (report, CSV, or XML).
+The most common command operation would be `sample`, which causes WP to sample the data from each of the sensors; update the display (if there is one); and, if it has been requested to do so, report the sampled data with date-time stamp in the appropriate format (report, CSV, or XML).
 	1. Repeat the loop to await further commands, while continuing to update the display periodically, if there is one.

 There is no "exit" from this code.
 Once it has initialized in setup(), it enters the loop() procedure and loops until it receives a command to `restart`, at which point it simply restarts the process from step 1 above, or until the Arduino is reloaded or powered down.